jack126guy/vite-plugin-classic-js/README.md

 ## Usage

-Classic scripts are identified with a `.cljs` file extension.
+Classic scripts are identified with a `.clajs` file extension.
 Importing a classic script results in a URL which can be used for the `src` attribute of a `<script>` element, similar to other [static assets](https://vitejs.dev/guide/assets.html).

+(Note: For backwards compatibility, the older extension `.cljs` is also supported.
+However, this extension is deprecated.)

 Demos are available on [GitHub](https://github.com/jack126guy/vite-plugin-classic-js/tree/main/demos).